About Cynthia

 C by Gardens 2018.jpeg

-I live in the rural Eastern U.S. with a musician husband, an excited Cocker Spaniel, and a variety of rabbits, chickens, and other unpredictable life that provides daily laughter and perspective.
+I live in the rural Eastern U.S. with a musician husband and a household of five that includes a three-year-old.
+This results in a highly energetic but somewhat unpredictable life that provides daily laughter and perspective.

-Here’s a song, “Hands of Life,” that I wrote for my daughter & her colleagues, who were night shift nurses in Labor & Delivery:
+Here’s a song, “Hands of Life,” that I wrote for my daughter & her colleagues, who are night shift nurses in Labor & Delivery:

 Another song, “You Are Mine,” from 2019: